pipeos-one/dtypei/README.md

 Build interface description objects for your Rust exports.

-This is an in-work project and the current version has no safeness guarantees.
+This is a work-in-progress.
+The current version has no safety-guarantees.
 Suggestions and contributions are welcome.

 Short video presentation: https://youtu.be/tkbo-cnlCKk - using `dtypei` built interfaces to create programmatic UIs & enforce proper type checking for Wasm modules, in JavaScript.